Contributing¶

 If you believe that your device may be damaged or malfunctioning, and the device is unmodified from the design files published in this repository (bearing the “Glasgow” name on it), you may ask the community for assistance before referring to the manufacturer of your device.
 If your device has been modified from the original design files or does not bear the “Glasgow” name on it, you must request assistance from the manufacturer of your device.
 You may ask the community for assistance if you make it clear in your request that your device has been modified from the original design files, but the effort required to evaluate such modifications is scarcely available.

-You are expected to contribute code as a pull request containing a small number of self-contained commits with descriptive messages, each of which individually captures a functional state of the working tree.
+Code contributions are expected to be in the form of a pull request containing a small number of self-contained commits with descriptive messages, each of which individually captures a functional state of the working tree.
 If your pull request does not fit this description it will not be merged until it is cleaned up, but it is okay to have a draft pull request containing a large number of temporary commits while it is undergoing review or ongoing work.

 As Git is a notoriously difficult version control system to use effectively, feel free to ask the community for assistance.
 Often, your pull request will be edited by maintainers to ensure it fits the codebase well.
 In those cases the maintainer will usually rearrange the commits to fit our requirements.

 The Glasgow project does not strictly adhere to any specific Python or C coding standards.
 If your code is structured and formatted similarly to existing code, it is good enough.
-You may be instructed to reformat your code to ensure that it fits the codebase well.
+We use pre-commit.ci, a system that automatically remediates code style issues where possible, and highlights them otherwise.
+Code review is a dialogue focused on function, not form.

 protocol.jtag_svf: accept and ignore whitespace in scan data.